 Kieran Mitton is Senior Lecturer in International Relations at the Department of War Studies, King’s College London, where he is also Research Director of the Conflict Security & Development Research Group (CSDRG).
 His current research explores drivers of urban violence in Brazil, Sierra Leone, South Africa and the UK, and evaluates contrasting public health and securitised interventions.
 He cofounded the Urban Violence Research Network in 2018.

-Zoha Waseem is a Teaching Fellow at the Centre for International Studies and Diplomacy, School of Oriental and African Studies (SOAS).
+Zoha Waseem is a Research Fellow at the Department of Security and Crime Science, University College London (UCL).
 She holds a PhD from the Department of War Studies, King’s College London.
 She researches on urban securitisation and policing, with a particular interest in police cultures, militarisation, informal practices, and ethnic and religiously-motivated violence.
 Currently, her research focuses on Karachi in particular, and South Asia more generally.

 Andrea Varsori is a PhD candidate in the Department of War Studies, King’s College London, and Editor-in-Chief of Strife Journal and Blog.
 His research explores the evolution of urban armed groups, and in particular how resilience is linked with changes in their structure, relations, and territoriality.
 His current focus is on the cities of Rio de Janeiro and São Paulo in Brazil.